-- 1. The upper pin bearing should be screwed down until there is approximately 1/64" clearance between it and the top of shaft bearing.
+The upper pin bearing should be screwed down until there is approximately 1/64" clearance between it and the top of shaft bearing.
 The upper pin bearing should then be securely locked in position with the lock nut.
-The lower bearing position is fixed and cannot be adjusted. - 2.
-The contact gap adjustment for the overcurrent unit is made with the moving contact in the reset position, i.e., against the right side of the bridge.
-Advance the right hand stationary contact until the contacts make.
-Then advance the stationary contact an additional one-half turn.
+The lower bearing position is fixed and cannot be adjusted.

+With the moving contact in the normally closed position, i.e., against the right side of the bridge, screw in the stationary contact until both contacts just close.
+Then screw in the stationary contact approximately one-half turn farther to provide the correct amount of follow.